Marriage & Civil Partnership Abroad

 - Print out your checklist

-- Post them to us with your supporting documentation and signed questionnaire
+- Post the witnessed Declarations to us with your supporting documentation and signed questionnaire.

 Print off or save each form right after your online questionnaire, as you won't be able to retrieve them later.